intel-analytics/ipex-llm/docs/docs/PythonUserGuide/install.md

 **Remarks:**

+1. We've tested this package with pip 9.0.1.
-1. Pip install supports __Mac__ and __Linux__ platforms.
+2. Pip install supports __Mac__ and __Linux__ platforms.
-2. Pip install only supports __local__ mode.
+3. Pip install only supports __local__ mode.
 Cluster mode might be supported in the future.
 For those who want to use Analytics Zoo in cluster mode, please try to [install without pip](#install-without-pip).
-3. If you use pip install, it is __not__ necessary to set `SPARK_HOME`.
-4. You need to install Java __>= JDK8__ before running Analytics Zoo, which is required by __pyspark__.
+4. You need to install Java __>= JDK8__ before running Analytics Zoo, which is required by `pyspark`.
-5. We've tested this package with pip 9.0.1.
-6. `bigdl==0.5.0` and its dependencies will be automatically installed first before installing analytics-zoo if they haven't been detected in the current Python environment.
+5. `bigdl==0.5.0` and its dependencies will be automatically installed if they haven't been detected in the current Python environment.

 ---